FreiJustin/Code1/Diary Entrys/nodes.md

 L03.2_CSS

 - you can use CSS to address elements rleative to eachother or the page.
-You can do that with flex or grid
+You can do that with flex or grid<br>
 - Having played the full ame of Flexbox Froggies, I am now a master of flex

 L03.3_CSS